Restorations That Combine the Art & Science of Dental Medicine

 CALL US: (713) 464-1544 REQUEST APPOINTMENT

-At Tom M. Robertson, DDS, we focus on providing high-quality dental services to meet your specific needs.
+At the the dental practice of Dr. Tom M. Robertson, DDS, we focus on providing high-quality dental services to meet your specific needs.
 Our time is dedicated to understanding your dental health, concerns, and goals.
 With strong communication, patient education, and a full understanding of your available treatment options, we can help you make the best choice for your smile.

 Our restorative dental services include: